KellanStevens/KellanStevens/README.md

 - 🌱 I’m currently learning **Laravel, Livewire, MySQL and Nginx**.

-- 💬 Ask me about **my homelab and my experience in full stack development**.
+- 💬 Ask me about **my homelab, and how much I love the TALL stack**.

 - 👨‍💻 I have done projects with **PHP, Laravel, MySQL, Docker, Kubernetes, Nginx, Proxmox, HomeAssistant and more**.